-'We Do Not Have A Policy' Of Separating Families, DHS Secretary Nielsen Says
+'We Do Not Have A Policy' Of Separating Families, DHS Head Says, Contradicting Policy

 That has not stopped what has now become a wave of criticism for the DHS policy of applying the law.

-Religious leaders are speaking out against the policy, with Archbishop of Miami Thomas Wenski saying the practice effectively "weaponizes" children, on NPR's Weekend Edition.
+Religious leaders are speaking out against the policy, with Archbishop of Miami Thomas Wenski saying on NPR's Weekend Edition that the practice effectively "weaponizes" children.

-On Tuesday, Franklin Graham, son of Billy Graham and a prominent Trump supporter, told the Christian Broadcasting Network, "It's disgraceful, and it's terrible to see families ripped apart and I don't support that one bit."
+Franklin Graham, son of the late evangelist Billy Graham and a prominent Trump supporter, told the Christian Broadcasting Network on Tuesday, "It's disgraceful and it's terrible to see families ripped apart, and I don't support that one bit."

-On Sunday night, Nielsen accused others of distorting reality, saying via Twitter, "This misreporting by Members, press & advocacy groups must stop."
+In her tweets Sunday night, Nielsen accused others of distorting reality, saying, "This misreporting by Members, press & advocacy groups must stop."

 The DHS secretary added, "if you are seeking asylum for your family, there is no reason to break the law and illegally cross between ports of entry."

-"Mrs. Trump hates to see children separated from their families and hopes both sides of the aisle can finally come together to achieve successful immigration reform,"

-The statement concluded, "She believes we need to be a country that follows all laws, but also a country that governs with heart."

-Immigration and detention policies came under fire during the Obama administration, which was hit by lawsuits over conditions at facilities, as well as the practice of holding families in detention centers.
-By embracing a more hard-line policy, the Trump administration has set off speculation that it's using the threat of separating families as both a deterrent to immigrants and as a political tool in the hopes of reshaping America's laws.
+The Obama administration also came under fire for its immigration and detention policies, with lawsuits over the practice of holding families in detention centers as well as the conditions at such facilities.
+By embracing a more hard-line policy, the Trump administration has set off speculation that it's using the threat of separating families as both a deterrent to immigrants and a political tool in the hopes of reshaping U.S. laws.

 "You have many people in the Trump administration denying that they're using this as some sort of political leverage," NPR's Scott Detrow reports.
 "But President Trump is leaning into that pretty hard."